dyte-submissions/dyte-vit-2022-mokshdagangrade/README.md

     <img src="images/repodetails.png" alt="ss" width="700" height="350">
   </div>
   <br><br>
 2. Check if the versions of the repos in input file are above the given version.
+An output file will be generated.

 Command: pyGithubBot info {input file} {os} {version}

 ```sh
    pyGithubBot info input.csv axios 0.35.0
    ```
+<br><br>
 3. This will update the versions, commit, push and generate a pull request.
+An output file will be generated.

 Command: pyGithubBot update {input file} {os} {version}

 ```sh